 An important factor to consider when disposing of any IT equipment is how you are going to erase the data contained on those products.
 A lot of this data can be confidential or personal.
 Therefore, it is imperative that it is destroyed of properly and safely, especially if the devices are going to be resold.

 According to Research Ontrack, only 42% of drives being sold online had not been completely purged of the sensitive company data that resides on them.
 These included drives from major universities, government software developers, and large travel companies .
 The risk here is that the people going on to buy these refurbished products have access to sensitive information.
 If this falls into the wrong hands, it could have devastating consequences.

 When disposing of your electronic devices, it is important to know the difference between data deletion and data erasure.
 Data deletion means that space is freed up on the hard drive space so that it can be used again, but the data is not overwritten .
 Data erasure, however, is the process of removing data stored on a memory device permanently and irreversibly, making any data that was previously stored on the device unrecoverable .
 Therefore, to ensure that businesses stay in line with GDPR guidelines, it is important that all sensitive data is completely erased and not just deleted.

 There are different options to choose from when it comes to deciding on the best way of erasing your data .

 Certain organisations, such as us here at Zixtel, can safely and securely erase data from devices.
 The benefit of choosing to send your devices to a specialist is that the device is reusable after the data has been erased.
 This means there is less E-waste going to landfill, so you are also doing your bit for the environment.
-One thing you need to bear in mind with this option is which software is used to erase such data.
+However you need to consider the software that the company will use to erase data.
 It is important that the organisation you choose uses a trustworthy software, such as one which is CESG certified, like we do at Zixtel.
-This means that the data is completely erased securely for peace of mind.
+We ensure that all data is securely erased to give our customers complete peace of mind.

 What is CESG?